 Undergraduate law degrees in the UK have been open to international students for years.
 Now, many universities are seeing a growing number of law students from both the EU and Non-EEA countries wishing to qualify as a lawyer in the UK rather than in their home country.

 So how do you become a lawyer in the UK?
 And what happens after you complete your degree as an international or EU student?
 How do you practice in the UK if you have already qualified abroad?
-This piece will give you all the relevant information you need to know if you want to qualify as a lawyer in the UK.
+Read on to find out.

 The first thing you must bear in mind is that in the UK, there is a distinction between a lawyer who represents a client in court, and one who advises clients in the lead-up to the court case.
 Read on to find out more about these two major roles in the UK’s legal sector.